mashiyathussain2/PythonProject/README.md

 - There shouldn't be any spaces between the names of the project.
 (Use underscore)
     - :x: Project Name
     - :heavy_check_mark: Project_Name
-- Make a README.md of your folder and mention the all the requirements(e.g library) for your project and source artcile(if any).
+- Make a README.md of your folder and mention the all the requirements (e.g library, scripts) for your project and source artcile(if any).

 ## If you like the project:
 - Star the repo - [PythonProject](https://github.com/mashiyathussain2/PythonProject)